-It’s important to note that childcare is only available to Work and Play members, as the facility is not a drop-off babysitting space or a traditional daycare.
+It’s important to note that childcare is only available to Work and Play members; in other words, the facility is not a drop-off babysitting space or a traditional daycare.
 Any child enrolled in the childcare program must have their parent/guardian working on-site or at SPACES by Work and Play at the same time.

 The facility follows state guidelines when it comes to teacher qualifications.
 “Our teachers are very loving and caring with our children,” says Engel.
 “Kids engage in many sensory activities both indoors and outdoors, and the program is Reggio-inspired.”

-While there are indeed other co-working spaces out there, Work and Play has a real community and family feel to it.
-Not only is Engel a local mom and entrepreneur, but she’s a natural networker, always trying to help members connect with others who can assist them with projects and tasks if need be.
+While there are indeed other co-working spaces out there, Work and Play has a real community and family feel.
+Not only is Engel a local mom and entrepreneur, but she’s a natural networker; always trying to help members connect with others who can assist them with projects and tasks if need be.

 She also hosts special networking events, such as breakfasts, for Work and Play members to mingle and make professional connections.
-That personal touch adds levels of comfort, familiarity and warmth to Work and Play, as opposed to other formal co-working spaces that are just row of cubicles with little interaction.
+That personal touch adds levels of comfort, familiarity and warmth to Work and Play; as opposed to other formal co-working spaces that are just rows of cubicles with little interaction.